 What’s the next mystery you’re trying to solve?

-One of the greatest mysteries that I would like to solve is the location of coastal prehistoric villages that were drowned after the end of the last ice age.
-During the ice age, sea levels were much lower—more than 61 meters (200 feet) lower, and many people lived on the coastline.
-We don’t know very much about what those people were like—if they built towns or how they lived.
-I am trying to find these ancient sites and unveil what their life looked like.
+I would like to find the location of coastal prehistoric villages.
+They were covered by water after the last ice age.
+During the ice age, sea levels were much lower.
+Many people lived on the coastline.
+I’d like to discover what their life looked like.

 What are three qualities that an explorer in your field must have?

-I think an explorer needs to be very curious, not easily discouraged, and open-minded.
-Curiosity is an obvious trait, but open-mindedness is also important.
-If you are not open-minded, you might not see interesting and new things that are right in front of you.
-You can get too focused on what you think you should find.
+An explorer needs to be very curious, not easily discouraged, and open-minded.
+If you are not, you might not see new things that are right in front of you.
+You get too focused on what you expect to see.

 What are three things you never dive without?

 I always, always have a camera—or two or three—with me.
-Cameras today are so small and convenient that you can have a couple on you in case one doesn’t work.
-I also wear a red bandana to keep my hair out of my mask and as a mini tribute to [oceanographer] Jacques Cousteau [who wore a red cap].
+I also wear a red bandana.
+It’s a tribute to Jacques Cousteau, who wore a red cap.

-Goodman takes notes underwater with a special waterproof notepad.
+Goodman takes notes on a special waterproof notepad.

-The last thing that I bring with me is an underwater notebook for writing down depths, describing things, or sketching things that I observe.
+The last thing that I bring with me is an underwater notebook.
 We call them “wetnotes.”
-They are made of a special paper that can get wet without falling apart.
+They are made of paper that can get wet without falling apart.

 What’s the hardest part about being an explorer?